 - Glow (Decal) (optional) — Appears on the hit surface fully opaque, then rapidly gets more transparent, like a glowing effect on the surface that fades quickly.
 Useful for things like showing a glowing red mark where explosives hit.

 - BulletHole (Decal) (optional) — Appears on the hit surface fully opaque and, after 4 seconds, fades to transparent over 1 second.

-- ImpactBillboard (BillboardGui) (optional) — Displays at the hit surface, always facing towards user.
+- ImpactBillboard (BillboardGui) (optional) — Displays at the hit surface, always facing towards the camera.

 - Impact (ImageLabel) (optional) — Direct child of ImpactBillboard; this begins fully opaque, grows to the full size of the ImpactBillboard over 0.1 seconds, then shrinks to half its size and fades to full transparency over 0.1 seconds.

-Projectiles can include an Explosion object to damage users in an area around the impact point.
+Projectiles can include an Explosion object to damage player characters in an area around the impact point.

 - ExplodeOnImpact (BoolValue) (optional) — Set to true if you want bullets/projectiles for the weapon to explode on impact, false otherwise.
 Default is false.